Read Luke 2:21-52

 Do you take time in your busy schedule to quieten down and pray?
 This helps us become more open and sensitive to what God wants to tell us in our life.

 Lord, how amazing you are.
 You came to us in a vulnerable child, in defenceless love.
 How you turn around our ideas of greatness.
-Lord, give me the grace to be like you and to hear what you are telling me at this point in my life.
+Lord, give me the grace to be like you and not to be afraid to let myself be loved by you and others.